MM-Embed: Universal Multimodal Retrieval with Multimodal LLMs: Method

 \subsection{Prompting Multimodal LLMs for Reranking}

-Prior work~\citep{rankgpt, apeer} has demonstrated that instruction fine-tuned LLMs can be prompted to rerank candidates in text-to-text retrieval tasks.
-In this work, we prompt LLaVa-Next~\citep{llavanext} to further rerank the top-10 retrieved candidates by universal multimodal retrievers.
-Following the approach in \citet{nogueira-etal-2020-document}, we frame the reranking task as a series of true-false questions.
-Specifically, given a query and retrieved candidate, we prompt LLaVa-Next to determine whether the retrieved candidate satisfies the given query by answering ``True'' or ``False''.
-For example, in the image caption retrieval (task 1 in Figure~\ref{fig:teaser}), given an image query, $q^{\text{img}}$, and a retrieved text-based candidate, $c^{\text{txt}}$, we use the below prompt:\ ``\textit{$<q^{\text{img}}>$\textbackslash nCaption:$<c^{\text{txt}}>$\textbackslash nDoes the above daily life image match the caption?
+Prior work~\citep{rankgpt, apeer} has demonstrated that instruction-fine-tuned LLMs can be prompted to rerank candidates in text-to-text retrieval tasks.
+In this work, we directly prompt pre-trained LLaVa-Next (i.e., the same MLLM backbone for retrievers but without fine-tuning) to further rerank the top 10 retrieved candidates from universal multimodal retrievers.
+Following the approach of \citet{nogueira-etal-2020-document}, we frame the reranking task as a series of True/False questions.
+Specifically, given a query and a retrieved candidate, we prompt LLaVa-Next to determine whether the retrieved candidate satisfies the query by answering ``True'' or ``False''.
+For example, in the image caption retrieval (task 1 in Figure~\ref{fig:teaser}), given an image query, $q^{\text{img}}$, and a retrieved text-based candidate, $c^{\text{txt}}$, we use the following prompt:\ ``\textit{$<q^{\text{img}}>$\textbackslash nCaption:$<c^{\text{txt}}>$\textbackslash nDoes the above daily-life image match the caption?
 True or False}''.
-Additionally, in the visual question answering retrieval (task 7 in Figure~\ref{fig:teaser}), given a visual question, \textit{$<$Qry image$><$Qry text$>$}, and a retrieved text-based candidate, \textit{$<$Doc text$>$}, we use the below prompt:\ \textit{$<$Qry image$>$\textbackslash nQuestion:$<$Qry text$>$\textbackslash nAnswer:$<$Doc text$>$\textbackslash nDoes the answer correctly answer the question?
+Additionally, in visual question answering retrieval (task 5 in Figure~\ref{fig:teaser}), given a visual question, \textit{$<$Qry image$><$Qry text$>$}, and a retrieved text-based candidate, \textit{$<$Doc text$>$}, we use the following prompt:\ \textit{$<$Qry image$>$\textbackslash nQuestion:$<$Qry text$>$\textbackslash nAnswer:$<$Doc text$>$\textbackslash nDoes the answer correctly answer the question?
 True or False}.
-We refer readers to Table~\ref{tb:prompts_for_reranking} in the Appendix for the specific prompts used in different multimodal retrieval tasks.
+We refer readers to Table~\ref{tb:prompts_for_reranking} in Appendix for the specific prompts used in different multimodal retrieval tasks.

-To compute relevance scores, we apply the \texttt{Softmax} operation over the logits of the ``True'' and ``False'' tokens, using the probability of the ``True'' token as the relevance score for reranking.
-Our preliminary study in Section~\ref{subsubsec:prompt-and_reranking_study} shows that zero-shot MLLM-based rerankers mainly improve the tasks, where queries are interleaved text--image, such as composed image retrieval and visual question answering as shown in the tasks 3, 5,7 and 8 of Figure~\ref{fig:teaser}.
+To compute relevance scores, we apply the \texttt{Softmax} operation to the logits of the ``True'' and ``False'' tokens, and use the probability of the ``True'' token as the relevance score for reranking.
+Our preliminary study in Section~\ref{subsubsec:prompt-and_reranking_study} shows that zero-shot MLLM-based rerankers mainly improve the tasks where queries are interleaved text and images, such as composed image retrieval and visual question answering, as shown in the tasks 3, 5, and 6 of Figure~\ref{fig:teaser}.